Nanopar/YoutubeShortsParkourGenerator/README.md

 # Youtube Shorts Generator Thing
 ## by nanop :D

-The ultimate retarded way to make youtube shorts with minecraft parkour in the background
+The ultimate retarded way to make youtube shorts with minecraft parkour (or anything really) in the background

 ## Installation
 I can call this done i think